-16.2.1 This project will improve the livelihoods of most needy Mahatma Gandhi NREGS workers by providing a skill either for self-employment or wage employment.
-This project is meant for providing training for one adult member (of age 18 -45 year) of a household who has completed 100 days of work under Mahatma Gandhi NREGA in the previous financial year from the year of commencement of the project.
-Registration of candidates will be done through Aadhaar identification.
+This project will improve the livelihoods of most needy Mahatma Gandhi NREGS workers by providing a skill either for self-employment or wage employment.
+The base year for selection of the beneficiary who has completed 100 days of work under Mahatma Gandhi NREGA in FY 2018-19 and later is eligible for training.
+Registration of Candidates will be done through Aadhaar identification.
+The project has been extended to March 2025.
+Refer letter (J-11060/52/2022-RE-VI(373221).

-16.2.2 This skilling program will be conducted through convergence between Rural Skill Division of MoRD, NRLM Division of MoRD and KVKs of Ministry of Agriculture with Mahatma Gandhi NREGA Division of MoRD.
+16.2.1 This skilling program will be conducted through convergence between Rural Skill Division of MoRD, NRLM Division of MoRD and KVKs of Ministry of Agriculture with Mahatma Gandhi NREGA Division of MoRD.

-16.2.3 The household from which, a candidate will be selected for the training, will continue to enjoy 100 days of work under Mahatma Gandhi NREGA.A family member of eligible household in age group of 18-35 years will be eligible for under DDU-GKY.
+16.2.2 The household from which, a candidate will be selected for the training, will continue to enjoy 100 days of work under Mahatma Gandhi NREGA.A family member of eligible household in age group of 18-35 years will be eligible for under DDU-GKY.
 In case of special groups, the age group shall be upto 45 years as per DDU-GKY guideline.
-For RSETI and KVKs, a family member of eligible household in age group of 18-45 years will be eligible.
+For RSETI and KVKs, a family member of eligible household in age group of 18-45 years will be eligible

-16.2.4 The candidate undergoing training will be paid stipend for a maximum period of 100 days and for one program per household as per the wage rate prevailing in the concerned State as per the provisions of the project, subject to the guidelines of the project.
+16.2.3 The candidate undergoing training will be paid stipend for a maximum period of 100 days and for one program per household as per the wage rate prevailing in the concerned State as per the provisions of the project, subject to the guidelines of the project.

-16.2.5 Detailed guideline of the project "Project UNNATI Guidelines Dec 2019" has been issued by DoRD of Rural Development, Government of India.
-This guideline can be downloaded from the following link: (https://rural.nic.in/sites/default/files/nrega/Library/Books/Project Unnat i Guidelines Dec 2019.pdf).
+16.2.3 Revised guideline of the project "Project UNNATI Guidelines Mar,2023 has been issued by DoRD of Rural Development, Government of India.
+This guideline can be downloaded from the following link: (https://nrega.nic.in/netnrega/writereaddata/Circulars/2465Revision of G uidelines of Project UNNATI-reg..pdf).